 The best and easiest way to raise money for the Run for a Reason charity program is to create an online fundraising page.
 Using this page, you will be able to set a fundraising goal, email potential donors, keep track of your donations and send thank you emails.

 Yes!
-Companies, organizations and groups that would like to support an official charity through the Run for a Reason program can do so via our Corporate Sidewalk Squad program.
+Companies, organizations and groups that would like to support an official charity through the Run for a Reason program can do so via our Corporate Running Team or Sidewalk Squad Program.
+The Corporate Running Team Program is an active way to encourage wellness, team building and charitable giving within your organization and alongside other like-minded companies.
+By participating in the event and fundraising on behalf of an official Run for a Reason charity partner, a group of three or more team members will receive amenities that will enhance their race weekend experience.
 The Sidewalk Squad is a unique program that gives companies exposure in, involvement with, and recognition at Texas’ largest marathon in exchange for a tax deductible donation to one of the Chevron Houston Marathon Run for a Reason official charities.

-Click here for more information about our Sidewalk Squad Corporate donor program.
+Click here for more information about our Sidewalk Squad Corporate Partner program.